MysteryPancake/Rule-Book/README.md

 * All titles must have capital letters at the start of each word.
 * All dot points must be `*`, not `-` or `+`.
 * `Must` must be used instead of `should`.
-* `Inline quotes` must be used where they look nice.
+* `These quotes` must be used where they look nice.
 * Lists in rules must have a `,` before the `and`.
-* `.` must be used at the end of rules.
+* Full stops must be used at the end of rules.
 * `Especially` must be avoided.
-* Characters must be referred to literally.
+* Characters must be referred to literally, except for full stops, tabs, and spaces.

 ## Lua
 * All variables must be declared as `local`.